-No additional verification would need to be carried out for an additional admission to operation (the parameter and the corresponding value are already known from the first admission, as are the rules on how to use the wagon).
+No additional verification would need to be carried out for an additional admission to operation (the parameter and the corresponding value are already known from the first admission, as are the rules on how to use the vehicle).

-Therefore, it was not considered appropriate to restrict the application of clause 7.1.2 of the WAG TSI/UTP WAG to vehicles with the maximum distance between two consecutive axles of 17, 500 mm
+Therefore, it was not considered appropriate to restrict the application of clause 7.1.2 of the WAG TSI/UTP WAG to vehicles with a maximum distance of 17,500 mm between two consecutive axles.

-In any case, railway undertakings have the duty to check compatibility between the train, including all the vehicles it is composed of, and the route on which the train will run in accordance with the UTP TCRC.
+In any case, railway undertakings are responsible for checking compatibility between the train, including all the vehicles it is composed of, and the route on which the train will run in accordance with the UTP TCRC.